 Iran Is Not Safe!

 Every country you travel to, your safety cannot be guaranteed.
-However, based on other’s experience and the reliable rankings such as Global Terrorism Index which has a list that you can find Iran at the 44th number which shows Iran is safer than some of the European countries.
+However, based on other’s experience and reliable rankings such as the Global Terrorism Index which has a list that you can find Iran at the 44th number which shows Iran is safer than some of the European countries.
 Speaking about Iran’s safety is useless in just a paragraph since our website offers many articles about Iran’s safety both for men and women.
 You may also wonder is it safe to travel as a solo female or not.
 The answer is fully explained in this article.

 Iranians Are Uneducated!

 Regardless of where you go to Iran, you will always be surprised by people’s characters and backgrounds.
 Sometimes, even the simplest of people come from a proud background, and most of the time, people you encounter are highly educated.
 Between 1975 and 2015, Iran raised its literacy rate from below 30% up to above 80%.
 What’s more, is that they also have very large and diverse collegiate graduates.
 According to an estimate by the Iranian Ministry of Education, each year about 500 Iranians apply for credible colleges and universities abroad and they actually get accepted.
-It is worth mentioning that some of the companies have the name of an Iranian person on their board or as some of their founders, funders, and executives such as Tinder, Dropbox, Uber, and Google and eBay.
+It is worth mentioning that some of the companies have the name of an Iranian person on their board or as some of their founders, funders, and executives such as Tinder, Dropbox, Uber, and Google, and eBay.
 All these statistics show Iranians are anything but uneducated.

 Iran Has No Gastronomy!

-Just by a simple search on the internet about Iranian foods, you will see pictures of colorful dishes and believe me, they taste amazing as their picture shows.
+Just by a simple search on the internet about Iranian foods, you will see pictures of colorful dishes, and believe me, they taste amazing as their picture shows.
 If you are not a vegetarian, Iranian foods will be one of the blessings of life to you.
 However, there are some nice and delicious foods specially made for vegans which you can see the list of them in this article.
 Iranian cuisine is the best.
 If you are interested in trying different foods in different countries, Iran should be the first on your list.
 You’ll experience some of the best tastes in your whole life.

 Iranian Traditions Are Boring!

 From the wedding traditions to the religious ones and historical ones, all Iran has is exciting traditions.
 You won’t go to an Iranian wedding and find it boring.
-If you are interested in getting to know Iran’s tradition make sure to see when are some of the best-known traditions such as Nowruz or Yalda Night.
+If you are interested in getting to know Iran’s traditions make sure to see when are some of the best-known traditions such as Nowruz or Yalda Night.
 Furthermore, you’ll find some of these traditions explained in detail on this page.

 Iranians Don’t Like Western People!